opensearch-project/documentation-website/_query-dsl/full-text/query-string.md

 For this query, OpenSearch creates the following Boolean query: `((title:historical | description:historical) (description:epic | title:epic) (description:heroic | title:heroic))~2`.
 The query matches at least two of the three clauses.
 Each clause represents a `dis_max` query on both the `title` and `description` fields for each term.

-### Minimum should match with cross-field searches

-If you set the `type` parameter to `cross_fields`, this indicates that the fields with the same analyzer are grouped together when the input text is analyzed:
+Alternatively, to ensure that `minimum_should_match` can be applied, you can set the `type` parameter to `cross_fields`.
+This indicates that the fields with the same analyzer should be grouped together when the input text is analyzed:

 ```json
 GET /testindex/_search